AaronLaw/tango_with_django_project/README.md

 	mkvirtualenv rango
 	workon rango

-(As we are going to execute Django on python 3, we should tell virtualenv where the python3 located by issuing `mkvirtualenv -p /usr/local/bin/python3.5`, which that location could be found by issuing `whereis python3`)
+(As we are going to execute Django on python 3, we should tell virtualenv where the python3 located by issuing `mkvirtualenv -p /usr/bin/python3.5 rango`, which the location of python3 could be found by issuing `whereis python3`)

 When a `(rango)$` is shown on promte, you are successfully in a virtual environment `rango`.
 Check if you have Django installed with `pip list`: